Main Bridge, USS Telesforo Trinidad (DDG-139)

 Maso looked back at the commodore, reflecting that sorrowful look, “We all did, sir.”

 “I miss passageways like these.”
 WR continued, “You lose something on the Slate Navy Babies, too damn clean.
-They feel as if the Amish Spock built Ikea.”
+They feel as if Amish Spock built an Ikea.”
 That analogy didn’t land with Mason, but he kept chugging toward their destination.

 The wardroom was filled to the brim; almost every seat was taken by a warm body, and there were plenty of people standing, including a few hanging just outside the hatch in the passageway.
 There was a palpable air of anxiety, and that stirred up something in Robertson.
 Half of these people had been on Trinidad longer than him, another quarter came aboard with him, and the rest had seen their share of combat elsewhere in the fleet.
 They were not unblooded, but they were not unafraid.